Toward Highly Efficient and Private Submodular Maximization via Matrix-Based Acceleration: Introduction

+In many real-world applications, the input data for submodular maximization involves sensitive information, such as social network connections, sensor locations, or user preferences.
+Directly applying existing maximization algorithms may leak such private information.
+To address this, differential privacy has been introduced as a framework for protecting individual data while still enabling useful computation.

+In this work, we further extend our fast data structure based algorithm to the differentially private setting.
+Our method provides $(\epsilon, \delta)$-DP while preserving near optimal approximation guarantees, achieving efficient performance in both the offline and online scenarios.

+{\bf Our Results} The main result of this paper can be informally stated as Theorem \ref{thm:main_informal}.
+For theorem \ref{thm:main_formal}, we put it in the introduction section to be a quick preview of the main result of this work.
+So the detailed problem statement is placed in the section \ref{sec:preli}.
+The submodular function is defined in Definition \ref{def:submodular_function} and the problem statement is the optimization problem described in equation \eqref{eqn:def_submodular_maximization}.
+In Section~\ref{sec:dp_analysis}, we further extend our algorithm to the differential privacy setting and provide formal privacy guarantees. \begin{theorem}[Main result, informal version of Theorem \ref{thm:main_formal}] There is a submodular algorithm such that, given a submodular function maximization problem with cardinality constraint and two precision parameters $\epsilon,\delta$ as input, it runs in $O(\epsilon^{-2}(nd+kn+kd^2)\log(k/\delta))$ time and returns a solution $S$ with $f(S) \ge (1-1/e)\max_{|S|=k}\{f(S)\} - k(2-1/e)\epsilon$ with probability at least $1-\delta$. \end{theorem}

+As a common baseline, the standard naive greedy algorithm has a time complexity of $O(n d^2 k)$.
+This algorithm is known to return a set $S$ satisfying $ f(S) \geq (1-1/e) \max_{|T|=k} \{f(T)\} $.
+See details in Theorem~\ref{thm:greedy} and Theorem~\ref{thm:trivial_algorithm}.
+The additive error's impact on achieving a constant factor approximation, including the role of the embedding dimension $d$, is analyzed in the Corollary~\ref{cor:error_approximate_greedy_algo}.

-The rest of our paper is organized as follows.
+{\bf Roadmap.} The rest of our paper is organized as follows.
+Section \ref{sec:related_work} introduce the related work.
 Section \ref{sec:preli} formally defines basic notations and our research problem.
 Section \ref{sec:tech_ow} provides an overview of our techniques.
 Section \ref{sec:benchmark} provides a benchmark of submodular algorithms, where all of our algorithms are based on this benchmark.
-Section \ref{section:IPE} gives an auxiliary data structure to construct our main search data structure.
-Section \ref{sec:our_ds} formally introduces and explains a fast quadratic form search data structure, which is the critical part of this paper.
-At last, Section \ref{sec:conclusion} makes a summary of this paper.
+Section~\ref{sec:previous_tools} provides a brief description about tools from previous works we use.
+Section~\ref{sec:ds} present our data structures, including auxiliary, main and extended data structures.
+Section~\ref{sec:dp_analysis} provides the differential privacy analysis of our algorithms.
+Section \ref{sec:conclusion} makes a summary of this paper.